ibm-cloud-docs/discovery-data/connectp.md

 The following requirements and limitations are specific to {{site.data.keyword.discoveryshort}} on {{site.data.keyword.cloud_notm}}:

--  The individual document file size limit for Box, Salesforce, SharePoint Online, SharePoint 2016 On-Premise, {{site.data.keyword.cloud_notm}} Object Storage, and Web Crawl is 10MB, and the file size limit for uploading data is 32MB.
+-  The individual document file size limit for Box, Salesforce, SharePoint Online, SharePoint OnPrem, {{site.data.keyword.cloud_notm}} Object Storage, and Web Crawl is 10MB, and the file size limit for uploading data is 32MB.
 -  If you crawl Box or Salesforce, a list of available resources is presented when you configure a source, using the {{site.data.keyword.discoveryshort}} tooling.
 -  You can configure a collection with a single data source.
 -  You must obtain an appropriate level of service license, for example Enterprise, for the data source.
 For information about the appropriate service level license that you need, contact the source system administrator.